AdobeDocs/experience-manager-65.en/help/forms/developing/encryption-service-java-api-quick.md

  }
 ```

-## Quick Start (SOAP mode): Encrypting a PDF document with a certificate using the Java API {#quick-start-soap-mode-encrypting-a-pdf-document-with-a-certificate-using-the-java-api}
+## Quick Start (SOAP mode): Encrypting a PDF document with a certificate using the Java&trade; API {#quick-start-soap-mode-encrypting-a-pdf-document-with-a-certificate-using-the-java-api}

-The following Java code example encrypts a PDF document named *Loan.pdf* with a certificate named *Encryption.cer*.
+The following Java&trade; code example encrypts a PDF document named *Loan.pdf* with a certificate named *Encryption.cer*.
 The encrypted PDF document is saved as a PDF file named *EncryptLoanCert.pdf*.
 (See [Encrypting PDF Documents with Certificates](/help/forms/developing/encrypting-decrypting-pdf-documents.md#encrypting-pdf-documents-with-certificates).)

 ```java
  /*